U.S. spending bill expands carbon tax credit, boosting oil producers

 Oxy, Denbury Resources Inc and others inject more than 2 billion cubic feet of carbon dioxide each day into traditional oil wells, many of which came online more than 75 years ago.

 The method harnesses the carbon dioxide produced during the extraction of oil or from electric-power plants, and forces it back into the fields.
-That boosts the pressure underground and drives more oil to the surface.
+That helps drive more oil to the surface.

 The technique, one of several enhanced oil recovery (EOR) strategies that can prolong the productive life of oilfields, underpins more than five percent of U.S. oil output, or about 450,000 barrels per day, according to energy consultancy Advanced Resources International.